-Additionally, Sara teaches dancers of all levels in contemporary, lyrical, jazz, and ballet/pointe.
-She is currently on faculty at Jump Dance Center (NY), where she also choreographs for their competition team.
-This season, Sara is thrilled to join the faculty at Front & Center for Performing Arts (NJ) where she will teach and choreograph as well.
+Additionally, Sara teaches dancers of various levels in contemporary, lyrical, jazz, and ballet/pointe.
+She is currently on faculty at Jump Dance Center (NY) and Front & Center for Performing Arts (NJ), where she also choreographs for their respective competition teams.

 Above all, Sara values the process in everything she does, bringing depth and curiosity to the forefront of her explorations, wherever they may take her.

 All photos on this site are by Justin Patterson.